UAD Promo

 The backup is stored in the UAFX Control app.

-You can update the backup before you apply a firmware update or reset your pedal, or after you have changed presets (storing, adding, deleting, and renaming) and you want to replace your backup to store the current state of your pedal presets.
+You can replace the backup before you apply a firmware update or reset your pedal, or after you have changed presets or Rigs (storing, adding, deleting, and renaming) and you want to store the current state of your pedal presets or Rigs.

-Important: When you update the backup, the pedal’s previously saved backup in the app is overwritten and permanently lost.
+Important: When you replace the backup, the pedal’s previously saved backup in the app is overwritten and permanently lost.

-The backup in UAFX Control is replaced with the presets from the pedal.
+The backup in UAFX Control is replaced with the presets or Rigs from the pedal.

 Restore Backup

-When you restore a backup from the app to the pedal, you have the option to either Replace Presets or Merge Presets.
+When you restore a backup from the app to the pedal, you have the option to either Replace Presets/Rigs or Merge Presets/Rigs.

-• Replace Presets – All presets on the pedal are deleted and replaced with all presets in the backup.
+• Replace Presets/Rigs – All presets or Rigs on the pedal are deleted and replaced with all presets in the backup.

-Important: User presets on the pedal that are not in the UAFX Control backup are permanently lost
+Important: User presets or Rigs on the pedal that are not in the UAFX Control backup are permanently lost

-• Merge Presets – All presets in the UAFX Control backup are added to the presets on the pedal.
-Note that merge can result in duplicate user presets, because presets with the same name are added and not replaced.
+• Merge Presets/Rigs – All presets or Rigs in the UAFX Control backup are added to the presets or Rigs on the pedal.
+Note that merge can result in duplicate user presets and Rigs, because presets or Rigs with the same name are added and not replaced.

 1. In the Preset Backups section, tap Restore.
 The Restore options appear.

-If you connect two pedals of the same type to UAFX Control on the same mobile device, and save backups from both pedals in the app, UAFX Control allows you to restore the User Presets from one pedal to another.
+If you connect two pedals of the same type to UAFX Control on the same mobile device, and save backups from both pedals in the app, UAFX Control allows you to restore the user presets or Rigs from one pedal to another.

-1. In the Preset Backups section, tap the pedal backup from which you want to restore.
+1. In the Preset/Rigs Backups section, tap the pedal backup from which you want to restore.

 backup-from-another-pedal.png